Kristina01111000/Drws_site/README.md

 I looked into the booking plugin and they say its compatible with php 8, but everytime i update it, it makes the site crash, i’m not sure if its being updated still
 Should I look into different booking plugins?
-See if i can fix the booking plugin, maybe there is a  premium version of it He’s ok with paying for it
+See if i can fix the booking plugin, maybe there is a  premium version of it He’s ok with paying for it -> buying the pro version will probably fix teh issue

 See if quizzes are tracked for the SRS, doesn’t appear to be

 send invoice after call on thursday